deanyim0226/react/README.md

 ## Product Implementation

-Each Product should have general fields, like Name, Description, Rating, Price, Category (New Product Document/ Collection) In Product component each item when we click to display details should also have a button "Add To Item" on click should add to New Cart
+Markup: * Each Product should have general fields, like Name, Description, Rating, Price, Category (New Product Document/ Collection)
+In Product component each item when we click to display details should also have a button "Add To Item" on click should add to New Cart
 Cart Implementation